Best Master’s Programs for Social Work

 1. University of California, Berkeley

-University of California, Berkeley offers a master of social welfare with specialization options in advancing health and well-being across the adult lifespan.
-Students learn how to strengthen organizations, communities, and children, youth, and families.
+Berkeley offers a master of social welfare specializing in advancing health and well-being across the adult lifespan.
+Students learn to strengthen communities by supporting children, youth, and families.
 The program emphasizes leadership, professional responsibility, and social justice advancement.

-The 54-unit curriculum also includes generalist practice coursework, field practicum internships with concurrent field integration seminars.
+The 54-unit curriculum includes generalist practice coursework, field practicum internships, and field integration seminars.
 Students also complete courses in diversity-sensitive, competent practice and social research methods.

 Financial aid resources include fellowships, field-based stipends, and work study.